 The show centres around four blonde-lacquered shelving units, Arrangement I–III and Activity Table (all works 2016), dripping with candle wax and gooey glass sculptures, like altars for some New Age religion.
-Arrangement I is laden with lumpy glass balloons in brown, blue and pink; I imagined Akashi inflating their molten cores like Jean Simeon Chardin’s Boy Blowing Bubbles (ca.1734).
+Arrangement I is laden with lumpy glass balloons in brown, blue and pink; I imagined Akashi inflating their molten cores like the subject of Jean Siméon Chardin’s Boy Blowing Bubbles (c.1734).
 The table’s legs break its surface, extending up several feet, where they are garlanded with candles – some lit – like bunches of drying herbs.
 On Activity Table, the candles assume even wilder forms, twisting like hideously gnarled tubers or cascading over corners like skeins of silken hair.
 The glass balloons reappear here, one resembling a burnt-out Edison bulb, resting atop a rye-dark purple cake of soapy wax.
 Other, more even forms lend the arrangement their placid presence; one, a ribbed glass cucumber, glistens like a brand-new dildo.

 At sundown each night, the candles are lit, and Akashi’s precious craft begins to liquefy.
 By the time I visited the gallery, two weeks into the run of the show, table legs were caked with drips of hardened wax.
 The air was filled with a sweet, organic fragrance.
-The ice blue core of Wax Candle (North) had burnt a mottled purple, difficult to distinguish from the bronze cast candle that held it in place – two coiled, nesting turds.
+The ice-blue core of Wax Candle (North) had burned a mottled purple, difficult to distinguish from the bronze cast candle that held it in place – two coiled, nesting turds.
 As Wax Candle’s flame snaked up towards the ceiling, an ashy bruise grew on the white gallery wall, and I imagined for a moment that its scorched plaster might embalm me there alive.